How Does In-Flight Wi-Fi Work, Anyway?

 Do airplanes have their own Wi-Fi?

-While some airlines market their Wi-Fi under their own brand, that’s not exactly how it works.
+While some airlines like Delta market their Wi-Fi under their own brand, that’s not exactly how it works.
 Because in-flight Wi-Fi relies on a connection to cell towers or satellites, the Wi-Fi is simply whatever is nearest; the plane just acts as a hot spot.

 Is Wi-Fi on airplanes free?